Blog

 What Is Molina Commercial Coverage?

-Molina Healthcare is a publicly traded managed care organization headquartered in Long Beach, California.
-While the company is widely recognized for its Medicaid and Medicare Advantage products, Molina Commercial refers to the private, employer-sponsored, and marketplace health insurance plans Molina offers to individuals, families, and employer groups.
-These commercial plans are structured similarly to other major commercial health insurance products — with deductibles, copays, coinsurance, and an annual out-of-pocket maximum — and they include home health benefits when care is deemed medically necessary and ordered by a treating physician.
+Molina Healthcare, Inc. is a managed care organization founded in 1980 and headquartered in Long Beach, California.
+It operates health plans across multiple states under state-level entities.
+In Texas, that entity is Molina Healthcare of Texas, Inc. While Molina is widely recognized for Medicaid and Medicare Advantage products, Molina Commercial refers specifically to the private, employer-sponsored, and marketplace health insurance plans the company offers to individuals, families, and employer groups.

 • Skilled nursing visits — wound care, medication administration, post-surgical monitoring, IV therapy management, feeding tube care, and ostomy management